shibaji7/pyCHIPS/docs/index.md

 Author(s): Shibaji Chakraborty

 Disclaimer:
-SCUBAS is under the MIT license found in the root directory LICENSE.md Everyone is permitted to copy and distribute verbatim copies of this license document.
+pyCHIPS is under the MIT license found in the root directory LICENSE.md Everyone is permitted to copy and distribute verbatim copies of this license document.